mgcizzu/ISS2025/README.md

 # What is missing

+**THE MANUAL HAS NOT BEEN UPDATED YET**
+The manual has not been updated yet, BUT the notebooks are much clearer now.
+I believe most of the people in the lab should be able to figure things out with the old manual and the notebooks.

 I have written mipping and deconvolution functions to parse .nd2 files from Nikon microscopes.
 However they have been written around a single example file and they are not rigorously tested.
 They are commented out but they can be tested/used if needed from the respective .py scripts.

 We are working on functions to incorporate alternative deconvolution methods (ie. Deconwolf).
 They will soon be added to the code.